 Remember to let them spit out the toothpaste after brushing to avoid stains and brown spots on teeth caused by too much fluoride intake.

 For younger kids who are not yet able to spit out toothpaste, consider getting fluoride-free toothpaste.

 Even at the early age of one, your child can start making a visit to the dentist as advised by the American Dental Association.

 Pediatric dentists specialize in kid’s teeth and help ensure that daily teeth and gum routines are properly maintained.

-They also oversee possible oral health problems your kids may have and help them prevent them.
+They also oversee your kids’ possible oral health problems and help them prevent them.

 Most dental clinics have pediatric dentists.
 Look for one in your area to make regular visits convenient for you and your kid.

-If you happen to reside within the vicinity of Michigan, then most likely, you can look for a particular dentist in your area who can serve your family’s dental care needs well.
+If you happen to reside within the vicinity of Michigan, you can most likely look for a dentist in your area who can serve your family’s dental care needs well.

 Watch your child’s diet

 When you were still young, your parents may have always reminded you not to eat too many sweets and acidic drinks as they ruin your teeth.